FSOC Annual Report Recommendations Include Cybersecurity, Interest Rate Risk

 Metsger is one of 10 voting members of the Council, which Congress created to promote market discipline, identify risks and respond to emerging threats to financial stability.

-In addition to cybersecurity, the Council’s annual report, available online here (opens new window), emphasizes the need for regulators and market participants to mitigate interest rate risk.
+In addition to cybersecurity, the Council’s annual report, available online here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , emphasizes the need for regulators and market participants to mitigate interest rate risk.

 “Addressing the challenges of interest rate risk has been and continues to be a high priority for NCUA,” Metsger said.
 “Credit unions have made progress in this area in recent years but must remain vigilant.
 The Council recommends regulators and market participants continue to closely monitor and assess the heightened risks associated with reach-for-yield behavior.
 For our part, NCUA is in the midst of revising the way we examine for interest rate risk, and we expect that we will roll out these revised guidelines this fall.”